chombo-discharge/chombo-discharge/doc/sphinx/source/Driver.rst

    This functionality has been included because not all data in every solver needs to be checkpointed.
    For example, an electric field solver only needs to write the electric potential to the checkpoint file because the electric field is simply obtained by taking the gradient.
 4. Perform the number of initial regrids that the user asks for.

+Again, step 3 will differ significantly depending on the physics that is solved for.

 How simulations are run
 -----------------------